gretmn102/CalculatorInEveryLanguage/README.md

 # Calculator In Every Language
 This is a simple repo where we will all try to make a calculator in as many programming languages as possible &amp; yes you can use markup languages

+# How it works
+So, this is a repository is just for a bunch of developers to contribute and use their programming knowledge to make a simple or advanced calculator in any language they want.
+We will allow for multiple people to have made a calculator in a certain language but we will try and limit it from around 5-20 people per language.
+Another thing to note is that the "❌" means that no one has made a calculator in that language.
+Now the "✅" means that someone has made a calculator in that language .
+Now this repository will be quite active and we will be accepting many programming languages.

 # Languages

 ActionScript - ❌ <br>